Insurance Regulatory Authority of Uganda

 The Insurance Regulatory Authority of Uganda (IRAU) is a government agency mandated to "ensure the effective administration, supervision, regulation and control of the business of Insurance in Uganda".

 Location

-The headquarters of IRAU are located in the Legacy Towers Complex at 5 Kyaddondo Road on Nakasero Hill in the Kampala Central Division.
-The coordinates of the IRAU headquarters are 0°19'49.0"N, 32°34'41.0"E (Latitude:0.330278; Longitude:32.578056).
+The headquarters of IRAU are located at: Plot 6 Lumumba Avenue, on Nakasero Hill in the Kampala Central Division.
+The coordinates of the IRAU headquarters Kampala are:0°19'03.5"N 32°34'41.5"E.

 In March 2018, construction began on Insurance Towers, a 13-floor skyscraper to house the headquarters of IRAU.
 The 16500 m2 building is being built by Roko Construction Company Limited, at a cost of USh28.4 billion (approx. US$7.6 million).
 Completion is expected in September 2019.

 History

 The agency was created in 1997 by an Act of Parliament.
 This followed the liberalization and privatization policies of Uganda's government, which ended its direct provision of goods and services and the adoption the role of supervisor and regulator.